ITN: 5 News

 From the launch of Channel 5 in 1997, ITN provided the news bulletins for 5 News.
 However, in January 2005, ITN lost the contract, which was awarded to Sky News.
 In 2011 ITN regained the contract in a three-year deal to provide news for Channel 5 from early 2012, but on a much-reduced budget.
 The deal followed an agreement by Sky and Northern & Shell, the then-owner of Channel 5, to terminate the 5 News contract early.

 In addition to a number of short bulletins, ITN provided two main half-hour evening news programmes for Channel 5 until 2021.
 In September 2021, Ofcom approved the removal of the 6.30pm news slot by Channel 5 in order for the ViacomCBS channel to schedule Neighbours at 6pm and Eggheads at 6.30pm with a new hour long 5 News programme going out on the channel at 5pm.
-Ofcom's approval of the channel's new conditions recognised that there will be still three-hours of news between 5–8pm over all the main public service broadcasters’ channels, and that Channel 5 was still committed to delivering more than 280 hours of news each year.
+Ofcom's approval of the channel's new conditions recognised that there were still three-hours of news between 5–8pm over all the main public service broadcasters’ channels, and that Channel 5 was still committed to delivering more than 280 hours of news each year.
 The relaunched hour long 5 News at 5 was first broadcast by the channel on 8 November 2021, with the programme presented by Sian Williams and Claudia-Liza Vanderpuije.
 In addition to the channel's news, ITN was given an extra hour slot by Channel 5 in January 2022 to extend their daily current affairs phone-in and discussion show Jeremy Vine each weekday morning.